 - (c) (10 points) Describe how to do a polynomial multiplication using the FFT and IFFT for polynomials A(x) and B(x) of degree $\leq n 1$.
 Make sure that you describe the length of the FFT and IFFT needed for this task. - (d) (15 points) How can you modify the polynomial multiplication algorithm based on FFT and IFFT to do multiplication of long integers in base 10?
-Make sure that you take care of carries in a proper way. - (e) (5 points) Illustrate your method from the previous part by multiplying the numbers 6789 and 4567.
-[You can directly multiply the polynomials and skip the FFT and IFFT steps.
-The processing of the resulting polynomial is of interest here.]
+Make sure that you take care of carries in a proper way. - (e) (5 points) What kind of problems can occur in the previous approach to multiply long integers and how would you overcome them?